6. The Programme of the Caballero Coalition Government

 The classical social democrats of the Prieto school could thus say, quite plainly, what the ‘Spanish Lenin’, Caballero, and the ex-Leninists, the Stalintern, had to obscure: they were currying favour with Anglo-French imperialism by strangling the revolution.
 As late as August 24, Caballero had hoped that Hitler’s intransigence would block the formation of the non-intervention committee.
 But with Hitler’s ‘embargo’ on arms shipments on that date, and the Soviet’s declaration of adherence, it was clear that the Spanish blockade would be of long duration.
 The question was sharply posed: either fight the non-intervention blockade and denounce Blum and the Soviet Union for backing it, or accept the Stalinist perspective of gradually winning away France and England from the blockade by demonstrating the bourgeois respectability and stability of the Spanish Government.
 In other words, either accept the perspective of proletarian revolution and the necessity of arousing the international proletariat to aid Spain and spread the revolution to France, or accept class collaboration in Spain and abroad.
 When the alternatives became inescapable, Caballero chose the latter.
 Within a few days, his comrade, Alvarez del Vayo, was off to grovel at the feet of the imperialists in the League of Nations.

 Caballero understood quite well that to arouse the Spanish masses to supreme efforts, it was necessary to offer them a programme of social reconstruction.
-A circular order to the political commissioners at the front from Caballero’s War Ministry emphasizes:
+A circular order to the political commissioners at the front from Caballero’s War Ministry emphasises:

-It is necessary to convince the fighters who are defending the republican regime with their lives that at the termination of the war the organization of the state will undergo a profound modification.
+It is necessary to convince the fighters who are defending the republican regime with their lives that at the termination of the war the organisation of the state will undergo a profound modification.
 From the present we shall go on to a structure, socially, economically, and juridically, all for the benefit of the working masses.
 We should try to imbue such conceptions in the spirit of the troops by means of simple and plain examples.
 (Gaceta de la Republica, October 17, 1936.)

 But the masses, Caballero presumably hoped, could be inspired with words, while the hard-headed imperialists of England and France would be content only with deeds.

-To rouse the peasantry to struggle, to provide their best sons for the war, not as sullen, demoralized conscripts but as lionhearted soldiers, to raise the food and fibres necessary to feed and clothe the army and the rear – that could only be done by giving the land to the peasantry, land to those who till it, the land as a national possession given in usufruct to the working farmer.
+To rouse the peasantry to struggle, to provide their best sons for the war, not as sullen, demoralised conscripts but as lionhearted soldiers, to raise the food and fibres necessary to feed and clothe the army and the rear – that could only be done by giving the land to the peasantry, land to those who till it, the land as a national possession given in usufruct to the working farmer.
 Propaganda for liberty, etc., is absurdly insufficient.
 These are not your American or French farmers, who have already some land, enough to live on without being hungry:

 Misery is still appalling in Estremadura, Albacete, Andalusia, Caceres and Ciudad Real.
 It is by no means a figure of speech when it is said that peasants are dying of hunger.
 There are villages in Hurdes, in La Mancha where the peasants, in absolute despair, revolt no longer.
 They eat roots and fruit.
 The events in Yeste [land seizures] are dramas of hunger.
 In Navas de Estena, about thirty miles from Madrid, forks and beds are unknown.
 The villagers’ chief diet consists of a soup made from bread, water, oil and vinegar.